 Recruiting now for Police Officers!

-Dorset Police are open for recruitment now for Police Officer recruitment via both their Police Constable Degree Apprenticeship and Degree Holder Entry Programme.
-The application deadline is Tuesday 14th June at 23.55.
-Find out more about the role and it's requirements below.
+Dorset Police are open now for Police Officer recruitment via all three of their entry routes, Police Constable Degree Apprenticeship, Degree Holder Entry Programme, Professional Policing Degree.
+Find out more about the role and its requirements below.
 Be part of something BIGGER and take the first step in your career today.

 Sign up for Positive Action support

 If you are thinking of applying for a role as a Police Officer within Dorset Police and Positive Action support is something you think would be appropriate for you click the sign up button below and fill in the form and a member of our Positive Action Team will contact you.
 For more details around who can receive this support, click the appropriate button below.